Azerbaijan Carpet Museum: Events

+Awards

+From 2017–2022 and 2022–2023, the Azerbaijan National Carpet Museum was recognized as the Best Museum of the Year and received a Certificate of Excellence from TripAdvisor, the most famous online travel platform.

+In 2018, the ANCM was awarded for Best Experience in the field of intangible cultural heritage databases by the International Council of Museums’ (ICOM) International Committee for Documentation (CIDOC).
+The Azerbaijan National Carpet Museum was also nominated for the European Museum of the Year Award (EMYA) in 2018 and received a certificate for innovation in public engagement within the museum sector.

+In 2022, the Azerbaijan National Carpet Museum won the Umay National Prize.
+Moreover, a group of museum employees received Honorary Diplomas from the Ministry of Culture of the Republic of Azerbaijan for their contributions.

+On August 26, 2024, the Azerbaijan National Carpet Museum held the Contemporary Space for an Ancient Art event, dedicated to the 10th anniversary of the museum’s new building.
+The event was organized by the Ministry of Culture of the Republic of Azerbaijan and the Azerbaijan National Carpet Museum.
+During the event, the museum received a Certificate of Appreciation from the Ministry of Culture of the Republic of Azerbaijan for its contribution to the preservation and promotion of carpet and folk and decorative art.

 Building

 The structure of the building is intended to look like a rolled carpet.
 Designed by Austrian architect Franz Janz, the building took over six years to construct.
 The previous structure, a building of historical significance, was destroyed to make way for the new building.

 Collection

 The collection of the museum includes over 10,000 items of ceramics, metal works of the 14th century, jewellery from the Bronze Age, carpets and carpet items from the 17th-20th centuries, national garments and embroidery, and applied art works of the Modern Age.
 The museum organizes public lectures and study courses on carpets and applied arts.
 It has a book store selling books on Azerbaijani crafts and carpet art.
 The museum also holds a permanent collection from the Shusha Museum of History, from the city of Shusha.
 Some of the exhibited items from the Shusha museum were part of 600 carpets moved out of the museum before Shusha was captured by Armenian troops in 1992.
 They are now displayed at the museum in an exhibition titled "Burned Culture".
+In 2020, the Garagoyunlu carpet was included in the collection.
 In July 2022, the museum presented its newest exhibit, the Lampa carpet, originally woven in Shusha during the 1930s.